LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       ## How to use

-      The dropdown can be included with `import CustomSelect from 'custom-select';` and be used in your own javascript.
+      The dropdown can be included with `import CustomSelect from 'custom-select';` and be used in your javascript.

       ```